jakubgania/yourcity-frontend/README.md

 Web application for searching places in cities and locations.

-The project is at a early stage.
+~~The project is at a early stage.

+There is still a lot to implement ...
 >

 ## Project preview